 Unfortunately, the solutions to collect and store this information has grown more and more complicated over time, causing many businesses to have complex networks to facilitate this activity.
 In turn, this presents a whole host of problems in terms of security issues such as insider threats.

 While you might be thinking these problems are mainly from external sources, there are, in fact, even more problems that you may face from within your organisation itself!
 These security hazards are widely known as insider threats.

 What are insider threats?

 Insider threats are threats that come from within your organisation.
 It can be caused by a current or even former employee who has the credentials to access networks, devices, and other sites that hold data caches for your business.

 These threats can either be unintentional, meaning that the individual did not mean any harm, to one with criminal intent, such as an individual seeking revenge.
 Nevertheless, it is crucial to address this problem.

 There are three types of insider attackers, these are:

 - Problematic Insiders

 Some unintentionally put your networks under fire.
 This is known as an unintentional threat.
 A simple example of this would be an employee downloading a file from the internet, thinking it is safe, while, in reality, it is malicious to your network.

-Another type of insider threat you can find are negligent individuals who ignore any safety precautions when utilising business computers.
+Another type are negligent individuals who ignore any safety precautions when utilising business computers.
 For example, an employee may have ignored any warnings about phishing emails, still choosing to open one up without knowing what kind of trouble they are going to cause.